"New York is Always a Good Idea"

-If you are landing in JFK and on a budget then the Airtrain / subway is the best option as a taxi to the city is VERY expensive (though it's not so bad if you are splitting the fare between several passengers)!
-The Airtrain leaves from inside of the Airport and it will drop you straight to a subway station from which you can take all the way to the center of Manhattan...all for under a tenner!
+If you are landing in JFK and on a budget then the Airtrain / subway is the best option to take.
+A taxi from the airport to the city is VERY expensive (though it's not so bad if you are splitting the fare between several passengers; if you are traveling alone then it is a lot cheaper to take the Airtrain and subway).
+The Airtrain leaves from inside the airport and will drop you directly to a subway station.
+From the subway station, you can take a train all of the way into the center of Manhattan...and all for under a tenner!

-As a first time tourist who is intending to visit several attractions then it is advisable to check out some of the available passcards / online deals.
-Many pass cards include a selection of Museums, The Empire State Building, Top of the Rock and some even include a return bus ticket to Woodbury Common Shopping Outlet (which can be pricey to buy separately).
-Groupon NY often has good deals on bus tickets to Woodbury too.
+As a first time tourist who is intending to visit several attractions then it is advisable to check out some of the available NYC pass cards / online deals.
+I have found the attractions in NYC to be very expensive compared to quite a few other cities that I've visited.
+Many pass cards include a selection of museums, The Empire State Building, Top of the Rock and, some even include a return bus ticket to Woodbury Common Shopping Outlet (which can be pricey to buy separately).
+Groupon NY often has good deals on bus tickets to Woodbury Common too.
 The majority of passes also include options to skip queues at many of these locations.
-Below are some of the websites that provide deals:
+Below are links to some of the websites for these deals:

 WHERE TO STAY / DINING

 Click on the below to read my prior posts on: